mattwilliams85/pos_ruby/README.md

 **How to Use:**

-- Setup Clone this repository or download the .zip and open up the index.html file in the browser.
+1. Setup Clone this repository or download the .zip and open up the index.html file in the browser.
-- Once in the correct directory, enter 'ruby ui.rb' into the command line.
+2. Once in the correct directory, run 'rake db:create', then 'rake db:migrate'
+3. Enter 'ruby ui.rb' into the command line.
-- Create a new user then login to access the main program.
+3. Create a new user then login to access the main program.

 **Future Goals**